 In addition, our results of operations depend, in part, on subscription renewals from customers and increasing sales and upgrades to our existing customers, which may also be reduced or delayed as a result of regional or global events.
 If a customer does not renew on time or as expected, it can negatively affect our revenue for a given period.
 It is difficult to predict whether or exactly when we will make a sale to a potential customer or if we can renew or increase sales to our existing customers.
 As a result, initial sales or renewals have, in some cases, occurred in quarters subsequent to what we anticipated, or have not occurred at all.
-We may in the future make changes to our subscription model, which may affect the length of our sales cycle or the anticipated size of potential subscriptions.
+We may in the future make changes to our subscription model, which may affect the length of our sales cycle and our ability to predict the length of our sales cycle or the anticipated size of potential subscriptions.
 The loss or delay of one or more transactions in a quarter could impact our results of operations for that quarter and any future quarters for which revenue from that transaction is delayed.